mozilla/autophone/INSTALL.md

 The resulturl is the URL used to POST results to the database.

-If you want to get notifications indicating when AutoPhone has disabled a device due to errors, you can create email.ini like so:
+If you want to get notifications indicating when Autophone has disabled a device due to errors, you can create email.ini like so:

     [report]